WorldOfMaze/build-api-docs-from-bruno/README.md

 !git

 ## Description
-This command line tool will build API documentation from Bruno collection `.bru` files.
-Each of these files contains and optional `docs` section which contains Markdown documentation for the endpoint.
+This command line tool will build API documentation from Bruno collection (`.bru`) files.
+Each of these files contains an optional `docs` section which contains Markdown documentation for the endpoint.
 This tool will parse the `.bru` files and generate a single Markdown file containing the documentation for each endpoint.
-The Markdown files will be saved to the output directory.
+The resulting Markdown file will be saved to the output directory.

 ## Table of Contents